Teenage Fanclub: 1989–1991: Formation, A Catholic Education and The King

 The band followed the album with the EP God Knows It's True before being signed by Creation Records.
 The King, their next album, was a semi-improvised collection recorded in a single day.
-Originally intended to be a very limited release, the record received critical reviews of its self-confessed shambolic guitar thrashes and a cover of Madonna's "Like a Virgin".
+Originally intended to be a very limited release, the record received reviews critical of its self-confessed shambolic guitar thrash; it also included a cover of Madonna's "Like a Virgin".